Congenital and Inherited Disorders Affecting Multiple Body Systems of Dogs

-Factors tending to produce abnormalities of formation include toxic plants, viral infections that occur during pregnancy, drugs, trace elements, nutritional deficiencies, and physical agents such as radiation, abnormally high body temperature, uterine positioning, and pressure during rectal examination.
+Factors tending to produce abnormalities of formation include toxic plants, viral infections that occur during pregnancy, drugs, trace elements, nutritional deficiencies, and physical agents such as radiation, abnormally high body temperature, and uterine positioning.
 These factors may be difficult to identify, often follow seasonal patterns and stress, and may be linked to maternal disease.
 They do not follow the pattern of family inheritance that is shown by genetic changes.

 Also see professional content regarding congenital and inherited disorders.